RomanBase/flutter_control/modules/control_core/README.md

   `BaseModel` is extended but lightweight version of [ControlModel].
 Mainly used to control smaller logic parts.\

 - `ControlObservable` and `ControlSubscription` are core underlying observable system and abstract base for other concrete robust implementations - mainly [ActionControl] and [FieldControl].\
-  With `ControlBuilder` and `ControlBuilderGroup` on the Widget side.
+  With `ControlBuilder` and `ControlBuilderGroup` on the Widget side ([flutter_control] library).
 These universal builder widgets can handle all possible types of Notifiers.

 - `ActionControl` is one type of Observable used in this Library.
 It's quite lightweight and is used to notify Widgets and to provide events about value changes.\
   Has two variants - **Single** (just one listener), **Broadcast** (multiple listeners).\